 We marveled at this and, I am pretty sure, one of us older people finished what they left behind.

-At some point, we knew how to stop but then we didn’t.
+At some point, we knew how to stop eating so much but then we didn’t.
 How did it happen?

 If you’re reading this post, I’ll go ahead and assume that you have lost a clear connection with your fullness and that you struggle to stop eating when full.
 The disconnect may have happened at a young age for you or, like me, when you went on your first diet.

 (I still have fond memories of my Halloween candy lasting until Easter and my Easter candy hanging around until Halloween.
-That was B.D., before dieting)
+That was B.D., before dieting.)

 For many, eating became a source of comfort during a difficult time in their lives.
 Managing hurt became more imperative than honoring satiety.
-Food was a big help but now it hurts.
+Food was a big help…but now it hurts.

-Or, maybe you simply liked to eat, and super-sized meals at super-sized deals were more than you could pass on.
+Or maybe you simply liked to eat, and super-sized meals at super-sized deals were more than you could pass on.

 As we move forward, there are two levels of instruction I’d like to share with you.
 These go hand-in-hand.
 One area will likely be easier for you than the other.